Ask questions about this school. Answers use aggregated data and are subject to error.

 What is one of the specific questions they asked you?

-Based on the responses provided, the most commonly asked interview questions at medical schools were in the Multiple Mini Interview (MMI) format, where respondents may have been subject to a nondisclosure agreement.
-Questions varied but typically covered a range of topics in a structured format.
+The most commonly asked interview questions at medical schools appear to be in the Multiple Mini Interview (MMI) format, where respondents may be subject to a nondisclosure agreement.
+Questions focused on confidentiality, past experiences, and unexpected scenarios were prevalent among the responses.

-Students said most interesting question asked at Kaiser Permanente Bernard J. Tyson School of Medicine discussed involved a nondisclosure agreement due to the MMI format.
+Students said most interesting question asked at Kaiser Permanente Bernard J. Tyson School of Medicine discussed was restricted by a nondisclosure agreement, indicating the interview may have been an MMI format with participants bound by confidentiality.

 How is the friendliness of the admissions office?